Columbus Man-Tended Free Flyer: History

 The entire Columbus package (MTFF, APM, PPF) was expected to cost $3.56 billion including launch and utilization.
 The estimated costs of the MTFF alone were $160–180 million in 1986.
 The MTFF element would be serviced by the Hermes spaceplane launched atop the Ariane 5, flying periodically to the station for maintenance and reconfiguration.
 NASA approved the MTFF although it would require additional communications, docking facilities, data processing and other Station resources.
 Hermes would dock with the human-tended free-flyer to retrieve microgravity experiments.

 Since the initial plans, numerous studies and proposals were made.
 For development cost saving and optimization of spares provisioning during the operational phase commonality was foreseen between the flight configurations and to the space station (e.g. same computers used for all three elements, video and comms units identical to station equipment).
 When the complete phase C/D proposal (fixed price) was delivered end 1989 by the prime contractor MBB-ERNO it turned out that the costs were much higher than expected by ESA.
 The Columbus budget was trimmed slightly by canceling the smaller $145-million Eureca B platform.
 Hermes and Columbus would receive final approval in 1991.
 By this time, the cost of German unification had forced Germany to demand a 15-20% reduction in ESA 1990-2000 spending and it was becoming increasingly clear either the German-led MTFF, Italian-led APM or French-led Hermes projects would have to be cancelled.
 After several budget cuts, the CNES-led Hermes program was cancelled and the polar platform was contracted separately with commonality to the French satellite Helios 2.

 All that remained in the Columbus program was the APM, which was first renamed to "Columbus Orbital Facility" and later to just "Columbus".
-It would later be redesigned to fit with the International Space Station (ISS).
+It was eventually redesigned to fit with the International Space Station (ISS).